xxplunderxx/Special-Needs-Calculator/README.md

  - data / domain models

 # Tools
-Code was written in C# using the .Net framework to make Restful API enpoints.
+Code was written in C# using the .Net framework to make Restful API endpoints.
 PostgreSQL was used as our database solution.
 I used Postman for testing and JIRA for feature tracking.